 Sterling Academy offers a complete and rigorous science curriculum, ensuring that students are well-prepared for their next step in life.
 Students study course material and perform labs online, getting practice in the concepts covered in the video lectures and online text.
 Five of our classes are explained in more detail below.
-See the complete listing of our science classes on the right.
+See the complete listing of our online high school science courses on the right.
 To see the course description for the other courses, please request a course catalog.

 Here is a short demonstration video from our Biology course.